European-XFEL/zulip-write-only-proxy/README.md

 - [ ] Query MyMdC for the list of topics and pass that on instead of trying to get them with the Zulip API
 - [ ] Improve logging (structlog/loguru? sentry?)
 - [ ] Set up dependabot
+- [ ] Add test step to build-image workflow
+- [ ] Allow for configuring zulip bots to use per client

 ## Deployment